FARGO & SOPHIA

 Authentic detailing of the Victorian period is carried out in the wooden structure.
 One hundred and twenty original leaded and stained glass pieces of art as well as countless pieces of authentic artifacts purchased in the Denver and Central City area have been incorporated into the structure itself.

-Magic mirrors on the wall tell guests when there orders are ready.
+Magic mirrors on the wall tell guests when their orders are ready.
 This was Leon’s invention before the dawn of personal computers.
 With a little tinkering and a lot of ingenuity, he came up with a mirror that unobtrusively displayed a number (no flashing neon) when an order was ready.
-The mirrors disguised by gold leaf covering, are situated in eight locations and are visible from any table.
+The mirrors are situated in eight locations and are visible from any table.

 Leon operated Fargo’s on the values of overall image, cleanliness, speed and friendliness of service, price, value accessibility, ease of parking and availability to customers.
 His family and great management carry on this same tradition.